Family businesses

 The decision of the High Court of Australia in Bosanac v Commissioner of Taxation [2022] HCA 34 (Bosanac) reaffirms the viability of protecting real property assets by registering them in the name of a spouse.

-• Can a party obtain oppression orders when a company is in liquidation?
+• Is it possible to obtain oppression orders during company liquidation?

 Despite liquidation, minority shareholders may still have remedies if they were treated unfairly.
 Learn more in our article, “Shareholder Oppression and Liquidation: Are Remedies Still Available?”

-• Do beneficiaries have a right to the trust deed?
+• Do beneficiaries have access to the trust deed?

-Do beneficiaries have a right to the trust deed?
+Do beneficiaries have access to the trust deed?

 This article explores a beneficiary’s right to access a Trust Deed, including the Trusts Documents Rule, what Trust Documents a beneficiary is not entitled to, their rights under the Trusts Act 1973 (Qld) and Queensland’s affirmation of the common law principles.